ybertot/coq/doc/sphinx/proof-engine/tactics.rst

       Undo.
       move H0 before H.

-.. tacn:: rename ident1 into ident2
+.. tacn:: rename @ident into @ident
    :name: rename ... into ...

-This renames hypothesis :n:`ident1` into :n:`ident2` in the current context.
+This renames hypothesis :n:`@ident` into :n:`@ident` in the current context.
 The name of the hypothesis in the proof-term, however, is left unchanged.

-.. tacv:: rename ident1 into ident2, ..., ident2k-1 into ident2k
+.. tacv:: rename {+, @ident into  @ident}

-   This renames the variables ident1 ... ident 2k−1 into respectively ident2 ...
+   This renames the variables :n:`@ident` into :n:`@ident` in parallel.
-   ident2k in parallel.
 In particular, the target identifiers may contain identifiers that exist in the source context, as long as the latter are also renamed by the same tactic.

-.. exn:: No such hypothesis.
+.. exn:: No such hypothesis
-.. exn:: ident2 is already used.
+.. exn:: @ident is already used

 .. tacn:: set (@ident := @term)
    :name: set